-They decided to design two new toys: a ceiling-suspended swinging toy, with small holes and baskets containing food for the gibbons; and a spinning food toy mounted to a log on the floor for the siamangs (a type of large gibbon with a prominent vocal sac).
-The students wanted to record exactly how the primates would react—in terms of how much they engaged in play and with each other— when their environment was enriched with a new and challenging toy.
+The students decided to design two new toys: a ceiling-suspended swinging toy, with small holes and baskets containing food for the gibbons; and a spinning food toy mounted to a log on the floor for the siamangs (a type of large gibbon with a prominent vocal sac).
+The students wanted to record exactly how the primates would react—in terms of how much they engaged in play and with each other— when their environment included a new and challenging toy.

-“Modern zoos are putting more and more effort into enriching the environment of the animals in their care and high standards are required for accreditation,” said Weiss.
+“Modern zoos are putting more and more effort into enriching the environment of the animals in their care.
+High standards are required for accreditation,” said Weiss.
 “By working with the zoo on this project, our students are taking a leadership role in adding to a growing body of knowledge about this topic.”

 Zoo General Curator Karen Goodrowe Beck added, “Point Defiance Zoo & Aquarium and University of Puget Sound have a longstanding partnership that encompasses almost a decade of students coming to the zoo for observations and study.
 This partnership has helped us understand what enrichments animals prefer.
 And it has helped us better understand how animals use their exhibits.”

 The students visited in pairs, several times a week, to quietly and unobtrusively observe the animals’ behavior.
 On some days the zoo staff installed the novel toy, and on other days, the novel toy was removed to test the primates’ reaction.
-An older, familiar toy, one frequently used to engage the animals, was available at all times.
+An older, familiar toy was available at all times.

 The students worked in teams of eight, with each team observing a pair of male and female siamangs or gibbons.
 Across the two studies, the pairs of visiting students made 40 one-hour observations over the course of a semester for a total of 80 man-hours of research.

 And the result?
 The students deemed it a success.
-For the gibbons, who experienced the toy hung from the ceiling, both the male and female spent more time swinging on ropes or sitting on upper ledges when the hanging toy was present.
+In the gibbons' cage, where the toy hung from the ceiling, both the male and female spent more time swinging on ropes or sitting on upper ledges when the toy was present.
 The female appeared more excited by the novel toy and was much more likely to play with it than the male.